cravecode/CraveInjectables.SqlDataService/README.md

 # CraveInjectables SqlDataService
 This Nuget package was inspired by the need to test legacy code that heavily used `ExecuteNonQuery`, `ExecuteScalar`, and `ExecuteReader` from the SqlCommand class.
-I needed to be able to test logic downstream of the ExecutreReader results, without being dependent on a database.
+I needed to be able to test logic downstream of the `ExecuteReader` results, without being dependent on a database.
 I was able to turn the tightly coupled dependency on the SqlCommand class into a beneficial monitoring point by switching to this wrapper.

 ### Key objectives